-- We encourage participation in our school by parents/guardians, other family members, and sponsors (a volunteer must complete screening and orientation process) Volunteering is not required - no student shall be penalized in any way for the inability of the family to volunteer. - Volunteers must be at least 18 years of age. - Volunteer activity must be sponsored and supervised by The San Diego Cooperative Charter School. - Volunteers do not profit from fundraising activities or events on the schools behalf. - Cash donations may not substitute volunteer hours - We strongly encourage everyone to log their volunteer hours
+- We encourage participation in our school by parents/guardians, other family members, and sponsors (a volunteer must complete a screening and orientation process).
+Volunteering is not required-no student shall be penalized in any way for the family's inability to volunteer. - Volunteers must be at least 18 years of age. - Volunteer activity must be sponsored and supervised by SDCCS - Volunteers do not profit from fundraising activities or events on the schools' behalf. - Cash donations may not substitute for volunteer hours - We strongly encourage everyone to log their volunteer hours

-Volunteering is what The San Diego Cooperative Charter School is all about.
-We use our volunteer logs to document the hours of service our school community provided by people other than our employees.
-Our volunteer service is one of the ways we document engagement with our school and seek out other partners in the community seeking similar levels of community engagement.
+SDCCS is all about volunteering.
+We use our volunteer logs to document the hours of service provided to our school community by people other than our employees.
+Volunteer service is one way we document engagement with our school and collaborate with other partners in the community seeking similar levels of community engagement.
 Please log your hours so we can share our success story with others.